rpthms/nft-geo-filter/README.md

   }
   ```

-* Block all packets from Monaco using an inet table named 'monaco-filter'\
+* Block all packets from Monaco using an inet table named 'monaco-filter' and log the packets\
-  Command to run: `nft-geo-filter --table-name monaco-filter MC`\
+  Command to run: `nft-geo-filter --table-name monaco-filter --log MC`\
   Resulting ruleset:
   ```
   table inet monaco-filter {